 The nation’s largest consumer cooperative, REI is well known for its commitment to environmental stewardship, conservation and education—as well as its quality gear.
 With the launch of their resale site, REI Used Gear is embarking on the logical next step in its years-long campaign to rethink consumerism.

 Arc’teryx is the global design company specializing in technical, high-performance gear with an ongoing commitment to sustainable design.
-Trove is proud to partner with Arc’teryx as they launch they resale program, Used Gear to keep these excellent products in service as long as possible – and also helps lighten the company’s environmental footprint.
+Trove is proud to partner with Arc’teryx as they launch their resale program, Used Gear to keep these excellent products in service as long as possible – and also helps lighten the company’s environmental footprint.

 Taylor Stitch founder and CEO, Michael Maher, sets an example of how brands can start to mitigate the enormous amount of waste generated by the fashion industry.
 Trove is honored to power Taylor Stitch’s Restitch program, a bold take-back and resale program that gives pre-loved clothing a second life and keeps more clothes out of landfills.